evoke-js/evoke.js/README.md

   ...
 }
 ```
-The `undefined` value or omitting parameters will use Evoke's default settings / parameters.
+The `undefined` value or omitting parameters will revert to Evoke's default settings / parameters.

 # Understanding Context